 - Wine Slushies.

-- Gummy bears – like Wine Raspberry Gummy Bears.
+- Gummy bears – Wine Raspberry Gummy Bears.

 - Delicious fruit buttercream.
 For instance, use fruit purees to make Strawberry, Raspberry Swiss Buttercream.